alan-turing-institute/data-safe-haven/docs/roles/system_manager/security_checklist.md

 ### We claim:

-- The base data science virtual machine provided in the secure analysis Environments comes with a wide range of common data science software pre-installed, as well as package mirrors.
+- The base SRD provided in the SREs comes with a wide range of common data science software pre-installed, as well as package mirrors.
 - Additional software must be added separately via ingress.

 ### Which means: